Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Initial Data

 where

 and $r_{(\pm)}$ is the coordinate distance from a field point to the location of puncture $(\pm)$.
-The parameters $\omega_{(\pm)}$ control the steepness of the attenuation.
-More importantly, it controls how many derivatives of the attenuated function are zero at the origin.
+The parameters $\omega_{(\pm)}$ control the steepness of the attenuation and $p$ controls how many derivatives of the attenuated function are zero at the origin.
 We explain how this can be effective at removing certain singularities, and its limitations, below.

 This type of attenuation, by itself is sufficient for superimposed boosted Schwarzschild BHs or superimposed unboosted Kerr BHs.
 However, for the more general case we found that modifying the equations themselves inside the BHs was needed for satisfactory convergence of the constraints outside the horizons.
-This modification, which also comes in the form of a smooth attenuation function, has the effect of adding a fictitious matter field inside the horizons.
-The modified Hamiltonian and momentum constraint equations for the correction functions $u$ and $b^i$ are
+This modification, which also comes in the form of a smooth attenuation function, has the effect of introducing constraint violations inside the horizons.
+The constraint violations induced by these modifications are not necessarily small, nor does the resulting {\it fictitious matter} have to obey any of the standard energy conditions.
+Fortunately, as shown in~\cite{Brown:2007pg, Brown:2008sb}, constraint violating modes for standard BSSN and Z4 systems are causal, i.e., they must stay inside the horizons.
+Hence the resulting numerical spacetime will be a valid solution of the vacuum Einstein equations outside the horizons.